 Sean Griffey (13:40)

-an entirely different process in the sense of we hired a banker and we did sort of, the road show where we put together presentations and went.
-We actually, I think, 18 bids from companies in the start of it.
-And we picked five to kind of go through the whole process.
-And we
+Yeah, I mean, it was an entirely different process in the sense of we hired a banker and we did the road show where we put together presentations and went . . .
+We actually had 18 bids from companies in the start of it.
+We picked five to kind of go through the whole process.
+And we were sort of simultaneously doing deep due diligence with those five to get to the finish line.
+And all the while, we're selling ourselves, but the bankers are sort of trying to drive competition among them to get the highest valuation.

-one private equity for the next round of private equity or ending up with a strategic, which is what we ended up doing with a strategic.
+It was a mix of private equity and strategics that came in.
+It would be trading our one private equity for the next round of private equity or ending up with a strategic, which is what we ended up doing with a strategic.
 But you can imagine five people going through real due diligence.
 There's a lot of people digging around and a lot of questions about the business, a lot of time building models, answering questions, some of which you think are completely irrelevant to your business and some of which are spot on.

 Elizabeth Shea (14:53)